Ko ā te tarahati haepapa

 8. Act without personal profit — trustees aren't paid

 The trustees must not benefit personally from being a trustee.
 If the trust order allows it, they can be reimbursed for expenses they incur in carrying out their role as trustee.
 For example, trustee travel expenses.

 The trustees must pay trust money only to the people named on the trust order (or to specialists engaged to do work on behalf of the trust).
 They will not be excused for paying the wrong person, even if they mistake the intention of the trust order, or take professional advice to make these payments.

 10. Trust account information — keep proper accounts and records

 The trustees must keep full and proper accounts.
 Owners, or their authorised agents, can ask to see the accounts and other financial information.
-When the new Trustee Act comes in in 2021, trustees will need to be able to provide "asset performance" information as well, for example the business plan, key performance indicators and results.
+Trustees need to be able to provide "asset performance" information — like the business plan, or key performance indicators and results — if asked.